illegibility: can America write?

 self-monitors status of own handwriting (can monitor others'

-handwriting status if required)
+handwriting status if required) - handwrites unambiguously at practical

-• the writer, and others who see and read
+speed(s) for needed duration(s) of task - the writer, and others who see and read

 his or her writing, find it at least cceptable in appearance: whether